Gisborne

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gisborne has 76 active public transport stops serving a mix of train and bus services.
-These stops are covered by 14 routes that collectively facilitate 977 weekly passenger trips.
-The accessibility of these services is rated as limited, with residents typically located 754 meters from the nearest stop.
+Gisborne has 76 active public transport stops offering a mix of services.
+These are covered by 9 routes, serving 838 weekly passenger trips in total.
+Transport accessibility is limited, with residents typically located 754 meters from the nearest stop.
+The area is predominantly residential, with most commuting outward.
+Cars remain the primary mode of transport at 94%.
+Vehicle ownership averages 2.0 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport